nlao1/advent-of-code-25/README.md

 I can't believe there's an NP hard problem here!
 I wonder if bidirectional BFS with a smart branch-and-bound would have been enough.
 Using a constraint solver felt like cheating here.

+## Day 12

+Interesting how the code needed to solve it was shorter than the parsing itself